Warbirds, Experimental, Homebuilt, Restricted

 Experimental and Home Built aircraft are the fastest growing segment of general aviation.
 But, what is an experimental aircraft worth for insurance or re-sale?
 The very nature of Experimental and Home Built aircraft dictates that no two are the same.
 Restricted category aircraft and warbirds both occupy a unique place in the aircraft marketplace, all of their attributes, performance capabilities and historical values must be assessed to arrive at an accurate market value.

 Built on a budget or built as a premium level aircraft - the avionics installed on the same make and model differ dramatically.
 The avionics may have a substantial impact on the aircraft's value.
-Failure to consider the avionics would be a major error.

 Quality of exterior finish: